Arid - succulent garden

 Fowey in Bloom 2019 winner!

 The design is inspired by Cornish gardens such as; St Michael's Mount and the Mediterranean garden at the Eden Project as well as natural arid biomes.
-I wanted to create something that would compliment the Sub-Tropical Paradise Garden to the left and appreciate the sloped nature of the area.
+I wanted to create something that would compliment the Sub-Tropical Paradise Garden and appreciate the sloped nature of the area.
 An exotic mini paradise theme was already developing in the garden with some contemporary landscaping and building.
 I decided to design a succulent garden - by selecting UK hardy succulents to create a bold and eye catching panting scheme.

 Arid micro-climate in Cornwall?

 A micro-climate was created by adding sand to the originally clay substrate, the sandy soil is more suitable for succulents as it drains well.
 The bed itself is sloped and this was retained when the plants were planted, this further reduces water retention as rain water is encouraged to drain off.
 In addition rocks were added as groundcover which covered the surface of the soil, further reducing water retention and reducing weeds.
 The rocks provide an additional function by absorbing heat from the sun and releasing it throughout the day (like a night storage heater.)
-This contributes to the dry(for cornwall) and warm micro-climate created for this design.
+This contributes to the dry(for Cornwall) and warm micro-climate created for this design.

 A Photoshop elevation was created to give insight into the composition and to help the designer select plants, quantities and positions. (see below)

--South-East facing, the site contains both full sun and partial shade areas.
+- South-East facing, the site contains both full sun and partial shade areas.

--Soil PH was 7.5 and was clay.
+- Soil PH was 7.5 and was clay.
 (Sand was added)

--Set in Fowey, the site is semi coastal, adjacent to the estuary near the South coast.
+- Set in Fowey, the site is semi coastal, adjacent to the estuary near the South coast.

 The primary role of the selected plants is to provide an exotic, tropical appearance whilst replicating natural Arid conditions.
 Some implemented plants are recommended by the RHS as; succulents for a Uk climate” Such as; Aloe striatula and Agave montana.
 Other plants featured were selected to provide contrasting forms and colours such as the blue/grey of Agave franzosinii and lime green of Aloe polyphylla.
 The plants selected contain a range of textures and forms.
 Plants such as; Aloe polyphylla, Opuntia humifusa and Agave franzosinii were selected for their bold striking aesthetics, Opuntia humifusa is a cold hardy cactus, which is conversation starter in its own right.